Petschko/RPG-Maker-MV-Decrypter/README.md

 - Start the Game and check if the File is been displayed
   - **If the File is not displayed**: (This is very rare ~1/100 Games - Usually you get an Header-Error while you Decrypt Files from these Games them with the default Header-Values, that's an strong indicator that this Game has different Header-Values)
     - You have to set different Header-Values, for this you have to open this File: `%PROJECT_DIRECTORY%/www/js/rpg_core.js`
+      - For RPG-Maker-MZ the File is here: `%PROJECT_DIRECTORY%/js/rpg_core.js`
     - There you find the Decrypter-Class, its an insane long File so use the Search function (Strg/Ctrl + F) and search for this String: `function Decrypter()`
     - There are Values sort below, like this:
     ````js